Houston DWI Defense Lawyer

 - Second offense - harsh bond conditions, up to one year in jail, a maximum of $4,000 in fines and license suspension from 6 months to two years, 72 hours continuous detention in the county jail as a condition of probation, mandatory installation of an ignition interlock device on motor vehicles, ineligibility for an occupational license during some driver's license suspension periods;

-Third offense - felony conviction, harsher bond conditions, imprisonment for two to ten years, fines up to $10,000, longer driver's license suspensions, harsher conditions of probation and terms of confinement, and along with other
+- Third offense - felony conviction, harsher bond conditions, imprisonment for two to ten years, fines up to $10,000, longer driver's license suspensions, harsher conditions of probation and terms of confinement, and along with other serious consequences.

 criminal defense firm that has extensive DWI defense experience.
 My name is Tate and I will conduct a thorough review of your arrest and look for evidentiary weaknesses that can defeat or mitigate the charges against you.
 My clients receive the personal attention they deserve when fighting DWI accusations.
 I will ensure you understand all aspects of the